 Somehow it falls on us to figure out how mom’s going to get to her weekly senior gatherings, now that driving is no longer an option.

 And we get to explain to the bank teller (yet again) that pop can’t recall his pass codes… (but refuses to let anyone else take over the reigns – ugh!).

 Even your body gets in on the action with a cry for attention (lawd knows it’s time – and you’re not getting any younger).
 The “use it or lose it factor” is a real thing right…?

 Or if you happen to be a guy and most of this applies to you, just pretend like I’m talking to you :) (Know that you’re the exception not the rule and we’re happy to welcome you into the fold.)

 Or maybe you just know that it’s time to find something that’s more fulfilling than what you’ve been doing for the last decade (or even two).

 Are you ready for a different way of living?

-I have 16 key questions for you to ask yourself…
+I have some important questions for you to ask yourself…

 Every day you find yourself pulled in so many different directions it’s hard to catch your breath.
 At times it seems like you just can’t win.